gouherdanish/gouherdanish.github.io/_posts/2024-08-22-logistic-regression.md

 - Cross entropy measures how well one probability distribution approximates another and is often used to quantify the difference between predicted and true distributions in machine learning tasks.

-- Specifically, in the context of machine learning,
-    - $y$ represents the actual probability distribution
-    - $\hat{y}$ represents the predicted probability distribution

-In this context, cross entropy for one example can be defined as,
+- Cross entropy for one example can be defined as,

 $$ H(y,\hat{y}) = - \sum_{i=1}^n y_i \log \hat{y_i} $$

-where,
+Here,
+- $y$ denotes actual ground truth binary label which is either 0 or 1
+- $\hat{y}$ denotes predicted probability value which is a real value between 0 and 1 (represented by Sigmoid function)
 - `n` represents the number of output classes
 - `i` represents $i^{th}$ class